Sarf-e-Khas: Revenue

 The nature of the Sarf-i-Khas talukas is the same as that of crown lands of European sovereigns.
 Additions were also made from time to time.
-His Highness Asaf Jah IV purchased some lands and added to these talukas.
+His Highness Nasir-ud-Daulah purchased some lands and added to these talukas.
 When Begums of the palace and relations of His Highness who had purchased makthas and held lands died without leaving any heir such property was also added to the talukas.

 The Sarf-i-Khas territories thus formed yielding at present an annual revenue of a crore of rupees or more are administered by a special officer known as the Sadar-ul-Moham, working directly under the orders of His Exalted Highness.
 The revenue receipts are not deposited in the Government Treasury nor are accounts submitted to the Accountant General.
 All the cash remittances from the districts on Sarf-i-khas account went to the Superintendent of the Sarf-i-Khas, a special Sarf-i-Khas official, who controls the disbursements under orders.
 The Sarf-i-khas stamps were separate and all Sarf-i-khas accounts are submitted through the Sarf-i-khas Secretary.

-During the reigns of their Highnesses Asaf Jah IV and Asaf Jah V, the Sarf-i-khas talukas were under their immediate management.
+During the reigns of their Highnesses Nasir-ud-Daulah and Afzal-ud-Daulah, the Sarf-i-khas talukas were under their immediate management.
 Amirs and other influential persons were appointed Taluqdars who received fixed proportions of revenue for supervision beside contingent charges.
 They deducted their dues from the revenues of the talukas and remitted the balance to the Sarf-i-khas Treasury.
 On the demise of His Highness Nawab Afzul-ud-Dowla Bahadur in 1869 Nawab Sir Salar Jung I the regent and the late Amir-i-Kabir, Nawab Rafee-uddin Khan Umdul-ul-Mulk Shams-ul-Umra Bahadur as co-regent, handed over the estates for management as a temporary measure to the Dewani officers.
 During this period two districts were formed out of the Sarf-e-khas talukas namely Atraf-i-Baldah surrounding the city of Hyderabad and Palam.
 Sir Salar Jung introduced in them the system which he had already established in the Dewani districts.

-After His Highness Sir Mir Mahboob Ali Khan Bahadur ascension to the throne on 5 February 1884, His Highness issued orders to the Sarf-e-khas Secretary that papers connected with the Sarf-e-khas, which used to be submitted to the Prime Minister should be submitted for orders to himself as was the practice during the previous Nizams.
+After His Highness Mahboob Ali Khan ascension to the throne on 5 February 1884, His Highness issued orders to the Sarf-e-khas Secretary that papers connected with the Sarf-e-khas, which used to be submitted to the Prime Minister should be submitted for orders to himself as was the practice during the previous Nizams.
 A Sarf-e-Khas Board was formed on 10 October 1885 and His Highness became president on 26 December 1885.
 As His Highness was not only the President of the Board, but also the owner of the Sarf-e-khas estate, His Highness had power to sanction proposals submitted to the Board in their entirety or in a modified form or to reject them altogether.
 His Exalted Highness who was taking an increasing interest in the administration of the Dominions examines and revises the financial statements and personally supervises the administration of the Sarf-i-Khas districts.